RetroDECK/ES-DE/THEMES-DEV.md

     - %M: The minute [00,59]
     - %S: The second [00,59]
 * `displayRelative` - type: BOOLEAN.
-    - Renders the datetime as a a relative string (ex: 'x days ago').
+    - Renders the datetime as a relative string (e.g. 'x days ago').
+* `opacity` - type: FLOAT
+    - Controls the level of transparency.
+If set to `0` the element will be disabled.
+    - Minimum value is `0` and maximum value is `1`
+    - Default is `1`
 * `visible` - type: BOOLEAN
-    - If true, element will be rendered, otherwise rendering will be skipped.
-Can be used to hide elements from a particular view.
-This property will be ignored for elements defined for the `gamelist` view.
-That is so because the "Hide metadata fields" functionality will hide and unhide metadata text fields as needed.
+    - If set to false, the element will be disabled.
+This is equivalent to setting `opacity` to `0`
     - Default is `true`
 * `zIndex` - type: FLOAT
     - z-index value for element.
 Elements will be rendered in order of zIndex value from low to high.